- About This Answer...read more

 How Inflation Impacts Your Bottom Line

 If your income stays the same while prices go up, you'll feel the effects of inflation.
 Your money won't stretch as far and you'll have to make some changes to your budget.
 In theory, salaries and wages should rise to keep up with inflation so that workers can maintain their standard of living.
 Social Security benefits, too, are subject to Cost of Living Adjustments (COLAs) that take rising prices into account.

-If your income rises by the same percentage as the inflation rate, your purchasing power is not diminished.
+If your income goes up by the same percentage as the inflation rate, your purchasing power is not diminished.
 It doesn't grow or shrink.
 If your income rises by a percentage greater than the inflation rate, you'll be able to afford more goods and services.
 This is the scenario most of us want.
 It makes us feel better to see our purchasing power growing over time.